aas-core-works/aas-package3-csharp/README.md

 The library is thoroughly tested and ready to be used in production.

-Both NETStandard 2.0 and NET 5 are supported.
+Both NET Standard 2.1 and NET 5 are supported.

 ## Documentation